BucketSanders/Pterodactyl-Themes/README.md

-# Hexane Pterodactyl Themes
+# HexaneNetworks-designed Pterodactyl Themes
-Themes for HexaneNetworks Pterodactyl instances!
+Themes for making your pterodactyl instance with a HexaneNetworks design.

 ## Can I use this theme?
 Sure!
 These themes are open source and allowed for all modifications.
 However, I do not provide any support for anything non-Hexane related.